 In Allegan, we paid for a motel room for a few nights, but we quickly learned that we were not going to do that great there.
 We sold some photos, but not enough.
 The people were not as excited as Detroiters about dressing up in front of an old camera.
 Allen went to a sporting goods store and bought a three-person tent and three cheap sleeping bags.
-We put the tent up in a nearby campground, and that’s where we slept for most of our trip.
+We put the tent up in a nearby campground, and that’s how we slept for most of our trip.

 Just before we arrived in Allegan, Michigan, the weather turned cold.
 Everyone was wearing winter jackets.
 We had a lot of trouble finding the right settings on the camera.
 Finally we started heating the chemicals with a light bulb.
 I found a big horsehair coat for sale in another booth and added that to our costumes.
 Maybe country people would like the coat and the pitchfork better than the gangster look that had appealed to Detroiters.

 Allen with a bubble gum nose, wearing a tee shirt and a top hat.
 There’s a white spot from the light on the bubble.
 Silly, Allen.

 On the last day when we finished packing and were driving off the lot, we saw a little white puppy nosing around in some garbage.
 Someone had left her behind.
 We picked her up, named her Highway and took her along with us.
 She stayed with us until we returned to Detroit.
 When she was fully grown she leaped over the fence and was hit by a truck and placed on the side of the road.
 We buried her in my brother’s yard.